lahiru-rajapakshe/came-challange-1/README.md

 # came-challange-1

-This is a simple Java console application I created.
-It's a basic program that prints "Hello" to the console.
+This is a Java console application that implements the Merge Sort algorithm.
+The program sorts arrays of integers in ascending order using a custom implementation without relying on built-in sorting functions.

 ## Copyright